Sitya Loss

-"Sitya Loss" is a very popular Ugandan song by Eddy Kenzo and his most successful hit.
-It was subsequently included in an Eddy Kenzo album titled Sitya Loss in May 2014.
+"Sitya Loss" is a song by Eddy Kenzo and his most successful hit.
+It serves as a single from the eponymous album Sitya Loss, which was released in May 2014.

-Toofan included a version featuring Eddy Kenzo in his 2014 album Overdose with added French lyrics.
-It was released on Tubeland Records.
-Kenzo released a revamped version featuring Toofan on Big Talent Records.
-The track was also included in Kenzo's 2016 follow-up album Zero to Hero.
+The remix of "Sitya Loss" features vocals by Togolese duo Toofan.
+Partially recorded in French, the song was released by Tubeland Records and included on the duo's 2014 album Overdose.
+Kenzo released a revamped version of "Sitya Loss" on Big Talent Records; the song also features vocals by Toofan and appeared on his follow-up album Zero to Hero (2016).

 Music video

 "Sitya Loss" was released online as a music video on 13 March 2014 showing video footage of Ugandan youngsters from Makindye dancing to the song went viral.
 They are Alex Ssempijja, Fred Tumwesigye and Isaac Tumusiime, Bashir Lubega and Patricia Nabakooza.
 Later on grown-up participants and some musicians join in.
 It ends with the slogan "Born in Africa".

 The video was made by Big Talent Entertainment and JahLive Films, was directed by Mugerwa Frank and edited by Muhumuza Martin with audio production by Diggy Baur from Sound Cover Rec.

 In November 2015, Alex Sempijja, one of the young men featured dancing in the video was fatally wounded when riding a bicycle when its brakes failed and landed into a trench.
 Patricia Nabakoza who was accompanying him was injured in the incident.